Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Grey Green was the original bus operation of the Cowie group, which renamed itself Arriva in 1998.
 Grey Green's Stamford Hill base was subsequently closed with the allocation transferred to the expanded Tottenham garage of sister company Arriva London North (formerly Leaside).
 Arriva however lost the route to Metroline in November 2002, using new Volvo B7TL/Plaxton President vehicles.
 Requirements for new vehicles elsewhere were consolidated with an allocation of new Enviro400 double deckers on the 24 in 2005, these being the first of their type into service in London.
 Those buses have now moved to their originally planned home on routes 4 and 186.

-Further re-tendering saw the route awarded to London General in 2007 – although it may seem odd for a south London operator to bid for a north London route, their Stockwell garage is actually no further from the south end of the route than Holloway is from the north end, and a good closer than the Grey Green or Arriva base.
-In fact crew changes are much simpler, using the Victoria Line from Stockwell to Pimlico station, although most buses start and finish their day's work at the Hampstead Heath end, meaning they trace most of the route out of service.
+Further re-tendering saw the route awarded to London General in 2007 – although it may seem odd for a south London operator to bid for a north London route, its Stockwell garage is actually no farther from the south end of the route than Holloway is from the north end, and a good deal closer than the Grey Green or Arriva base.
+In fact crew changes were much simpler, using the Victoria Line from Stockwell to Pimlico station (later Warren Street – with the Northern Line as a backup!), although most buses start and finish their day's work at the Hampstead Heath end, meaning they traced most of the route out of service.
 London General also specified Enviro400 double deckers for the 24, making this route also the first to have a second batch of that type allocated new to it.

 However, Metroline triumphantly won the route back in the next re-tender and took over operation on 10 November 2012.
-Although the route could quite conceivably have received a third batch of new Enviro400s, Metroline has instead gone for the Volvo/Wright Eclipse Gemini combination, which is currently the preferred new bus type for Holloway garage.
-Some of the buses are hybrids, but firstly to illustrate the conventional diesels we have B9TL VW1381 (LK62 DRV) on Grosvenor Road, effectively the section of the Embankment through Pimlico, on the first day, 10 November 2012.
-Buses observe a loop working here to turn around.
-If the blind display is correct, that is a VERY short working!
+Although the route could quite conceivably have received a third batch of new Enviro400s, Metroline instead went for the Volvo/Wright Eclipse Gemini combination, which is currently the preferred new bus type for Holloway garage; some of these were hybrids.

 Navigation